-Hence, in terms of scope, the DE has three important limitations compared to cash or commercial bank money: It is primarily limited to retail payments, lacks a significant store-ofvalue function, and cannot be used while traveling in non-Eurozone countries unless a contractual agreement exists between the respective country and the EU.
-These constraints pose challenges to achieving goal G7 (wide acceptance of the DE) and implicit goal IG5 (extend reach of euro to non-euro countries).
+Hence, in terms of scope, the DE has no advantage and three important limitations compared to cash or commercial bank money: It is primarily limited to retail payments, lacks a significant store-of-value function, and cannot be used while traveling in non-Eurozone countries unless a contractual agreement exists between the respective country and the EU.
+These constraints pose challenges to achieving goal G8 (wide acceptance of the DE) and implicit goal IG5 (extend reach of euro to non-euro countries).
 In terms of scope, commercial bank money and cash appear to be clearly superior.
 Whether the DE offers a competitive advantage over these traditional means of payment in other respects remains to be seen.